IN THIS ARTICLE

 The choice

-Take a buyer persona strategy.
-You develop a small set of buyer personas, publish content, use social media and other marketing channels, and land a client.
-What happens next?
 Well, unless they are very small, there is every possibility that you could sell more products to them in the future, and it would make sense to expand out and look at other sales opportunities within other departments of that company.
 So you dedicate at least part of someone’s time to looking after them and making the most of any possible opportunities.

 You profile the company and identify key players, work out the way their buying process works, you work with them and even publish content aimed at them.
 Does that sound familiar?
 Yep – we’ve pretty much just described account-based marketing.
-So even if you pursue a buyer persona focussed strategy, it is still likely that you will end up doing at least some level of account-based marketing at some point.

 Conversely, when pursuing an account-based marketing strategy you will inevitably still get enquiries from other companies you haven’t deliberately targeted.
-Companies that have seen your website, who have approached you because of recommendations from your customers, or who have seen your social media or maybe met one of your managers at a conference and been impressed.
-So do you turn them away?
-No, of course not, they represent a source of revenue for your company.
-Why would you turn that down?
+Companies that have seen your website, who have approached you because of recommendations from your customers, or who have seen your social media or maybe met one of your managers at a trade fair and been impressed.

 Is a hybrid approach possible?